Drum Set Technique

 In this lesson, students will be introduced to New Orleans techniques for performing on a Drum Set.
 Students will demonstrate how to incorporate the functions and techniques into their performance.

-- Students will be able to demonstrate body posture, hand positioning, and build endurance.
+- Demonstrate body posture, hand positioning, and build endurance.

-- Students will be able to demonstrate techniques for warming up on the Drum Set.
+- Apply techniques for warming up on the Drum Set.

 National Core Arts Standards